Kids’ Travel Books – For the Travelling Kid.

 Books have a nasty habit of stirring up the imagination.
-Give them to impressionable little one’s and the sky’s the limit.
-Here are a few favorite Wanderlust Inspiring Books to get that imagination going and ready for a life-long adventure. ~ Click the images to find out more about each book ~
+Give them to impressionable little ones and the sky’s the limit.
+Here are a few favourite Wanderlust Inspiring Books to get that imagination going and ready for a life-long adventure.

 Nearly fifty years ago, a small bear from Darkest Peru set out on an adventure of a lifetime.
 With nothing but a suitcase, several jars of marmalade, and a label around his neck that read, “Please Look After This Bear,” he stowed away on a ship headed for faraway England.
 When the little bear arrived at London’s busy Paddington Station, he was discovered by Mr. and Mrs. Brown.
 As luck would have it, the Browns were just the sort of people to welcome a lost bear into their family.

 Paddington Bear has charmed readers worldwide with his earnest good intentions and humorous misadventures.
 This reissue of the classic story, with new artwork by original artist R. W. Alley, will surely let a whole new generation of children find a home in their hearts for this lovable lost bear.

 When young James spills some magic crocodile tongues, a giant peach grows as huge as a house.
 Climbing inside, he embarks on a thrilling and magical odyssey.

 The story of twelve little girls in two straight lines, the smallest one being Madeline, has delighted children for more than seventy years.
 Now the beloved Caldecott Honor Book is available in sturdy board book format and a reduced size perfect for small hands.
 While the text is slightly abridged, none of the charms of the original book is lost as a new format brings this classic title to a younger audience.